tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 <p>
 Just today, I took a walk around my town, which I've lived in for over twenty years, and I was amazed at what my little town had to offer.
-Every town has something amazing to offer, if you take the time to look, but when you are a resident of that town, you often dismiss certain activities or attractions as a "tourist" activities.
-Unfortunately, living in sunny San Diego, I dismiss most things as a "tourist" activities.
-Regardless, today I went on what I call "Pok&#233;Walkies" in an effort to become one of many Pok&#233;mon Masters.
-I knew that the Pok&#233;Stops and Pok&#233;mon spawn more frequently in populated areas, so I set course for my town's most populated area; which happens to be our Downtown area.
+Every town has something amazing to offer, if you take the time to look.
+Today I went on what I call "Pok&#233;Walkies" in an effort to become one of many Pok&#233;mon Masters.
+I knew that the Pok&#233;Stops and Pok&#233;mon spawn more frequently in populated areas, so I set course for Downtown.
 I could have driven, but I chose to get the extra items from the landmarks, or Pok&#233;Stops, near my house.
 For those who don't know, Pok&#233;Stops are popular areas that will grant the player free items.
-Most people know this, but what is often overlooked is that these Pok&#233;Stops hold some pretty interesting sights.
+Most players know this, but what is often overlooked is that these Pok&#233;Stops are home to some interesting sights.
 </p>
 <br/>
 <img src="/../_images/pokemon-go-2.png" alt="Pokemon go"/>